Who is ready for some good news? I’m ready for some freaking good news.

-Send me your 2019 Lamb Cake photos so I can post them here on the blog for everyone to see AND to be entered in a random drawing!
-There will be four winners.
-Each winner will get two vintage cookbooks!
+So send me your 2020 Lamb Cake photos so I can post them here on the blog for everyone to see AND to be entered in a random drawing!
+There will be all kinds of prizes happening, I don’t even know how many yet.
+Because another great announcement is that this year the lamb cake contest is happening:

 And now THE RULES:

-Deadline for photo submission is April 29th, 2019 at midnight Eastern Time.
+Deadline for photo submission is May 1, 2020 at midnight Eastern Time.
 A picture of your lamb should be messaged to me through the Mid-Century Menu Facebook page or emailed to email@example.com .
 (Just tagging on social media accounts doesn’t count).
 I will acknowledge receipt of your submission with my private email or with a Facebook message.
-Anything lamb-shaped is accepted as an entry for the giveaway (Cake, bread, rice krispie treat, popcorn, butter).
-Other Easter cakes and desserts are accepted for the reader gallery, but only lambs qualify for the giveaway.
-There will be one big winner and three other winners that will be chosen with a random drawing.
-You can send in as many lamb cake photos from this year as you want (if you make multiple cakes) for the gallery, but you will be entered into the drawing one time, to make it fair.
+Anything lamb-shaped is accepted as an entry for the giveaway (Cake, gelatin, bread, cereal treats, popcorn, butter).
+Winners will be chosen with a random drawing, other winners will be chosen in categories of our choosing.
+You can send in as many lamb cake photos from this year as you want!
 Good Luck!

 So, here we go!

-Start here with this year’s new Lamb Pan Video Tutorial!
+Start here with the Lamb Pan Video Tutorial!
 Alex helped me make it, and it turned out pretty darn adorable.
 I *may* have cried a little when it was done.

 (To subscribe to my YouTube channel, go here: